Updated: Apr 3

 “I have no idea.
 Going to check it out now.”

-Flood lights lit up the site and we could see a lot of commotion on pad B. As we drove onto the pad, the six pad guards were all in a group looking into the grassy area separating pads A and B.
+Flood lights lit up the site and we could see a lot of commotion on pad B. As we drove onto the pad, the four pad guards were all in a group looking into the grassy area separating pads A and B.

 Lieutenant Baker jumped out of the jeep as I screeched to a halt and yelled, “What happened?
 Who fired their rifle?”